 Your toddler is learning dexterity.
 Stacking blocks helps to develop hand-eye coordination and motor skills, as well as spatial skills.
 Problem solving and imagination are also fostered by block play.
 Intellectual, physical, and emotional well-being are being promoted, too.

 A toddler’s level of motor development correlates with the number of blocks he can stack.
 The average toddler can stack five blocks, so now is the time to get your toddler some blocks to help develop his motor skills.

 Research shows higher IQ scores in children who participate in block play.
-Other studies show that building toys for toddlers lead to higher math scores and an ability to greatly improve their spatial reasoning skills.
-Stacking blocks also escalates your toddler’s problem-solving skills and creativity.
+Other studies show that building toys for toddlers leads to higher math scores and an ability to greatly improve their spatial reasoning skills.
+Stacking blocks also escalate your toddler’s problem-solving skills and creativity.

 Why do toddlers like to build stuff?

 When stacking blocks, your toddler can build whatever he wants to and create countless real and imaginary things.
 He can process in his brain more than he can communicate, so he may know what he is building, even though he cannot tell you.
 This being said, his creativity is at work.
 He may be building your car or a tree outside.

 Open ended toys explore a toddler’s imagination.
 They learn to examine and solve problems.
 Your toddler can learn to play independently and foster his patience and confidence.
 His inquisitiveness will be utilized.
 Open ended toys for toddlers don’t get old quickly because they keep them engaged.

 Until now, your child has been able to control very little and he craves that in his life.
 Block play gives him the ability to develop the feeling of control.
 In addition to control, building toys will help develop mastery, which may satisfy similar cravings.
 These newly acquired skills build his sense of pride and self-esteem.